 Fiber network design inside QGIS — faster, cleaner, open-source

-Design FTTH, GPON and FTTx networks directly on real maps, keep your data structured, and generate clean deliverables for planning, review and handover.
+Design FTTH, GPON and FTTx networks directly on real maps with FiberQ for QGIS, keep your data structured, and connect your workflow to the next generation of FiberQ tools now in development.

 Open-source • Built for QGIS • Structured for real telecom workflows